 The target of 1 foot of increase in global sea level rise by 2100 is set under the assumption of the current rate of sea level rise continuing on into the future.
 This assumption is inconsistent with current observations of an acceleration in sea level rise, but could still be considered plausible under the most aggressive emission reduction scenarios.
 As a result, the Low Scenario provides the lower bound for plausible sea level rise in 2100 and sits below the median value for all AR6 scenarios at all times between 2020 to 2150.
-The likelihood of exceeding this Sea Level Scenario in 2050 is greater than 95% and greater than 90% in 2100.
+The likelihood of exceeding this Sea Level Scenario is greater than 90% at all warming levels.

-Summary: Aggressive emissions reductions leading to very low future emissions; the scenario is on the lower bounding edge of plausibility given current warming and sea level trajectories, and current societal and policy momentum.
+Aggressive emissions reductions leading to very low future emissions; the scenario is on the lower bounding edge of plausibility given current warming and sea level trajectories, and current societal and policy momentum.